Appeals – Call the Recipient Rights/Customer Services Department – 1-888-482-8269 or 989-895-2317 – for help

 A Medicaid State Fair Hearing (a type of trial) is provided by a state level administrative law judge if you ask for one when a decision has been made to deny, reduce or suspend services if you have Medicaid.
 BABHA’s Recipient Rights/Customer Services staff can help you.
 Call us at 1-888-482-8269 or 989-895-2317.

-FOR THE DEPARTMENT OF COMMUNITY HEALTH
+FOR THE DEPARTMENT OF HEALTH AND HUMAN SERVICES

 P.O.
 BOX 30763